 As English has become the world’s premier international language, English teachers are in demand all over the world.
 Most in demand are college graduates with degrees in English, Linguistics, or other humanities or social sciences, with additional preparation in the field of Teaching English as a Foreign Language (TEFL).
 Teaching EFL is a rich experience that can truly open the world, and individuals with experience living and working a year or two abroad have a competitive edge in any field.

-Admission requirements are a completed Bachelor’s Degree with a final GPA of 3.0/4.0, a one-page statement of purpose addressing reasons for pursuing the certificate, and for international students, either an IELTS score of 7.0, a TOEFL score of 80, or CESL endorsement.
+Admission requirements are a completed Bachelor’s Degree with a final GPA of 3.0/4.0, a 1-2 page statement of purpose (400-600 words) addressing reasons for pursuing the certificate, and for international students (non-native speakers of English), either an IELTS score of 7.0 or a TOEFL score of 80.

-All five courses (15 credits) will transfer to the UA MATESL, which requires separate admission.
-Students who complete the Certificate with a GPA of 3.5/4.0 will receive preferential consideration for admission to the MAESL.
+All five courses (15 credits) are accredited graduate courses and will transfer to the UA MATESL and other degrees at UA or other universities.
+Admission to the MATESL is separate, but students who complete the Certificate with a GPA of 3.5/4.0 will receive preferential consideration for admission to the MA.

 Interested students should contact Dr. Jon Reinhardt at firstname.lastname@example.org for more information.